 In Europe, regulatory bodies like the European Anti-Fraud Office (OLAF) work to investigate and combat corruption within EU institutions and member states.
 The varying levels of regulatory rigor and enforcement across different jurisdictions highlight the importance of international cooperation in addressing corruption.

 The legal consequences of corrupción can be severe and encompass both criminal and civil penalties.
 Criminal penalties may involve long prison sentences, substantial fines, and the forfeiture of assets.
-For example, in addition to Siemens AG’s significant fines, other high-profile corruption cases have resulted in similarly severe penalties, reflecting the serious nature of the crime.
+For example, in addition to Siemens AG’s significant fines, other high-profile bribery cases have resulted in similarly severe penalties, reflecting the serious nature of the crime.

 Civil penalties often involve the disgorgement of ill-gotten gains and restitution to affected parties.
 Regulatory agencies like the SEC can freeze assets, impose fines, and seek court orders to return funds obtained through corruption.
 These civil actions are crucial for compensating victims and deterring future corrupt practices.